CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 It was said that when the Cosimo di Medici III visited the charming town of Siena, Tuscany...the Grand Duke was honoured with an enthusiastically created smooth tasting 'dolce freddo' .

-Not so...say others.
-For some...this is a fabricated tale!
-They fervently disagree and trace it back to a few other more plausible originating versions.
-At least in popularity...one is that it relates to a passionate baker...'il Signore Iannaccone' who concocted this delight in his small bakery within the town of Treviso.
-Also, coincidentally, within the same 70's time period...this version was challenged again...by the belief that the Tiramisù was inventively created in a well known restaurant of the same Treviso town.
+Also, coincidentally, within the same 70's time period...this version was challenged again...by the belief that the Tiramisu was inventively created in a well known restaurant of the same Treviso town.
 It seems that the confectioner's apprentice held a maiden name carrying the Tiramisù title.

 Now, that the base recipe has transpired through the hands of many dedicated and passionate sweet teeth...many more versions will come to the surface for sure.

 Can you imagine that this decadence became even more popularized due to brothels using this treat as a lure to more business!
 Yep...their customers swooned and devoured it all up...up...up and away to aid in repeated visits.
-Ohhh...I personally did not necessarily need to know this...however, I figured why not share this piece of dubious history with all of you too ;o) Come on...admit it...you didn't need to know...but glad you were informed...right ?!?
+Ohhh...I personally did not necessarily need to know this...however, I figured why not share this piece of dubious history with all of you ;o) Come on...admit it...you didn't need to know...but glad you were informed...right ?!?

 The bit of debate surrounding where the classic Tiramisù had originated has in no way hindered the way bakers all over the world try to re-invent this famous cold dessert with endless variations.
+Of course, I'm no exception...and most of you by now know that about me.

 Although some popular recipes do favour a Marsala wine...